20 Last-Minute Summer Vacations You Barely Need to Plan

 Thrill seeker?
 Ride the coasters at a theme park

-Theme parks are known for having everything you need to make great memories— food, rides, games, shows—in one spot.
+Theme parks are known for having everything you need to make great memories—food, rides, games, shows—in one spot.
 But while Disney may be the most famous theme parks, you’ve got lots of other options.
 If you’re an adrenaline junkie, check out Six Flags in Jackson, New Jersey, home of the fastest coaster in the United States.
 The Kingda Ka hits a whopping 128 miles per hour.
-Don’t miss the scariest roller coasters in America.
+Want more?
+You can’t go wrong with these scariest roller coasters in America.

 Our recommendation: Orbitz has a section specifically for theme park lovers, helping you pick just the right one for your vacation.

 You never realize how noisy modern life is until you escape into a vast expanse of nature.
 The desert provides a perfect place to disconnect from your wired life and reconnect with yourself and loved ones.
 Make no mistake though, desert resorts are equipped with all the modern conveniences that make life enjoyable so you won’t have to sacrifice to relax.
 Do you know these 10 travel tricks that will completely change the way you vacation?

 Our recommendation: The Sanctuary Camelback Resort and Spa allows you to get the stillness you crave with the full spa experience you love.

 US History buff?
 Tour historical sites in Virginia

 The greater Williamsburg area in Virginia—including Williamsburg, Yorktown, and Jamestown—was the site of many important sites in early U.S. history including Colonial Williamsburg, the new American Revolution Museum at Yorktown, Historic Jamestowne, Yorktown Battlefield, and the Jamestown Settlement and is one of the top U.S. cities for history buffs.
 Once you’ve got your history fix, check out Busch Gardens and Water Country USA for some modern entertainment.